ropensci/UCSCXenaTools/README.md

 `dplyr`.

 To show the basic usage of **UCSCXenaTools**, we will download clinical data of LUNG, LUAD, LUSC from TCGA (hg19 version) data hub.
+Users can learn more about **UCSCXenaTools** by running `browseVignettes("UCSCXenaTools")` to read vignette.

 ### XenaData data.frame